Deployed Works Guide

 Restate the problem

 Start with the buyer's situation in their language.
-Show that you understood the capability brief and first call.

 Define the first phase